dtu-02819-projects-fall2014/Minesweeper/README.md

 # [Minesweeper](https://github.com/MiningPythonGroup/Minesweeper)
 ## Tool to analyse the sentiment of youtube comments in Python
+Updated: 05/12/2014.
+The code is constantly updated, so the examples might be outdated at times.
+Please check the docstrings for more reliable help.

 ### I. Authors:
 * André Castro Lundin